SandyRodger/launch_school_books/ruby_core_tools.md

   ### [What Ruby am I running?](https://launchschool.com/books/core_ruby_tools/read/your_ruby_installation)
    - `which ruby` tells you where ruby is.
 Mine is `/usr/bin/ruby`, which is the pre-installed Mac version, and not good enough.
-  - If `which ruby` has rbenv in it, you are using a bersion installed by rbenv.
+  - If `which ruby` has rbenv in it, you are using a version installed by rbenv.
 Ditto for RVM.
    - I need to install a Ruby Version Manager later (rbenv).
    - The system Ruby also stores additional commands, like `irb` and `rake` in the same directory.
    - `usr/bin/ruby` contains other Ruby libraries and gems, but actually it's an alias for the real directories, nestled more deeply in `/System/Library/Frameworks`, which is a place you should never modify directly.